 In the middle of Tasmania lies a plateau dotted with lakes, and next to the biggest lake sits the Great Lake Hotel.
 In the quiet of winter it is a great place to shelter from passing snowstorms.

 For much of the year the highland lakes are popular with fisherman, but I'm not into fishing - I just like out-of-the-way places bypassed by most tourists.
-Another lure is the offer of budget accomodation in an area which receives the most regular snowfalls outside the mainland ski resorts.
-I've stayed there in winter, arriving just as snow began to fall.
+Another lure is the offer of budget accommodation in an area which receives the most regular snowfalls outside the mainland ski resorts.
+I stayed there one winter, arriving just as snow began to fall.